Austin Allen (baseball): Oakland Athletics

 On December 2, 2019, Allen was traded (along with a player to be named later later revealed to be outfielder Buddy Reed) to the Oakland Athletics in exchange for Jurickson Profar.

 Allen hit his first MLB home run against the Texas Rangers on August 5, a two-run shot to give the A's a 5–4 lead they would not relinquish.
 The A's beat the Rangers 6–4 that night.
 Two days later, with two outs in the 13th inning and an 0–2 count against him, Allen drove in a run with a single to tie the game at 2, sparking the A's to a come-from-behind 3–2 walk-off win over the Houston Astros.

 On August 9, 2020, Allen was ejected for the first time in his career for his role in a bench-clearing incident involving Ramon Laureano and Alex Cintron.
 Despite the ejection, Major League Baseball decided not to suspend Allen for the incident.

-The Athletics designated Allen for assignment on May 2, 2022 and outrighted him to the minor leagues.
+The Athletics designated Allen for assignment on May 2, 2022, and outrighted him to the minor leagues.

 St. Louis Cardinals

 On August 2, 2022, Allen was traded to the St. Louis Cardinals in exchange for Carlos Guarate.
-He elected free agency on November 10, 2022.
+In 20 games for the Triple–A Memphis Redbirds, he batted .318/.395/.470 with 2 home runs and 14 RBI.
+He elected free agency following the season on November 10.

 Miami Marlins

-On December 5, 2022, Allen signed a minor league contract with the Miami Marlins.
+On December 5, 2022, Allen signed a minor league contract with the Miami Marlins organization.
+He played in 91 games for the Triple–A Jacksonville Jumbo Shrimp, batting .225/.312/.491 with 23 home runs and 67 RBI.
+Allen elected free agency following the season on November 6.

+New York Mets

+On January 16, 2024, Allen signed a minor league contract with the New York Mets organization.
+He split the year between the rookie-level Florida Complex League Mets, Single-A St. Lucie Mets, High-A Brooklyn Cyclones, and Triple-A Syracuse Mets.
+In 53 combined appearances, Allen hit .251/.293/.411 with eight home runs and 27 RBI.
+He elected free agency following the season on November 4.

+Caliente de Durango

+On January 22, 2025, Allen signed with the Guerreros de Oaxaca of the Mexican League.
+Allen did not appear for Oaxaca before he signed with the Caliente de Durango on May 19.
+In five appearances for Durango, he went 3-for-16 (.188) with three RBI and one walk.
+Allen was released by the Caliente on June 2.